Nov 11, 2025

 It continued operations for fifteen years until it was closed due to financial difficulties.
 It produced $645,792 worth of gold, worth about $90 million today.

-Note, though, that had this same amount of money been invested in the S&P 500, it would be worth tens of billions of dollars today.
 During this time, after accounting for inflation, gold went up about 4 times while the S&P 500 went up over 2000 times.
 Ok, enough of this.
 But I will carry this point out later to show just how bad of an investment gold is.

 The Ropes Gold Mine remained closed for most of the 20th century.
 I remember as a kid walking through the mine ruins many times, looking through the history that sat overgrown with trees.
 Mounds of ore and equipment lay about, the former obscured by brush, the latter more rusted with each passing year.